 11 people are dead after Mexico church roof collapses.
 No more people believed buried in rubble

-State police had initially estimated about 100 people were inside the church in the Gulf coast city of Ciudad Madero when it collapsed during a baptism Sunday, and said that approximately 30 parishioners may have been trapped in the rubble when the roof caved in.
+State officials said Monday afternoon that 13 people remained hospitalized with two of those in serious condition.
+Earlier Monday, an 18-year-old woman succumbed to her injuries.

-But Tamaulipas state Gov. Américo Villarreal later said only 70 were believed to have been inside.
-That represented a kind of miracle in itself; a parish priest said that minutes before the collapse, the main Sunday mass attended by as many as 300 people had just ended and people had exited the church.
+Authorities called off the search early Monday.
+After initially fearing that dozens could still be trapped under the rubble, searches led them to believe no one remained unaccounted for.

-Gov. Villarreal said that after sending search dogs and thermal imaging cameras under the collapsed concrete slab it appeared that nobody was still trapped, apart from the ten bodies already recovered.
+Tamaulipas Gov. Américo Villarreal said trained dogs and thermal imaging cameras had been used to search under the collapsed concrete.

 Describing that moment, Galván said “the roof just simply and plainly collapsed, like an implosion, like when you crush a can.”